Fall 2013 Seminars and Workshops

-A study of the history of education and the key issues raised in contemporary culture about the humanities.
-Also provides an introduction to research methods, including use of library resources available for advanced study of the humanities.
+A study of key issues raised in contemporary culture about the humanities, the course examines what it means to be a scholar or educated person.
+Provides an introduction to research methods, including use of the internet, CD-Roms, and other library resources available for advanced study of the humanities.

 An advanced writing workshop that invites students to explore their own capacity to surprise, inform, entertain, and provoke readers in one or more genres of creative writing, such as poetry, prose, drama, or screen writing.
 Special emphasis on using themes and/or researched material to develop well-crafted work that is both artistic and authentic.
 Through readings, exercises, peer workshops, and conferences with the instructor, a portfolio of revised pieces will be developed.

 HUM 5304 Women’s Struggle for Civic Equality (Mon 6-8 pm, Patricia Dougherty)

 This course explores the struggle for civic rights from the French Revolution through the Seneca Falls Convention and the 1848 Revolutions to enfranchisement in the twentieth century.
 We will look particularly at the reform and suffrage movements in England and the United States.
 Some of the questions that we consider are: How is citizenship defined?
 What groups were included or excluded from this definition and for what reasons?
 Who were the leaders in the suffrage movement?
 What other civic rights did women fight for?
 What issues divided the suffrage movement?
 Was suffrage strictly a political issue?